 In addition, the Bank maintains the Funding Mix and Liquidity plan forecast for every quarter, which details how liquidity would be managed under stress events and the liquidity potions the Bank has planned for.
 Post diplomatic crisis, we have submitted Liquidity Contingency Plan to QCB for remaining period of the year to mitigate liquidity risk.
-Since nature of any such event cannot be ascertained in advance, the plans are designed to be flexible and hence provide various options that could be used during liquidity crisis situation.
-Furthermore, the bank has also implemented an Asset-Liability Management system, which provides real-time guidance on maturity mismatch, LCR, NSFR, etc. which aids towards the Bank's balance sheet management.
+Since nature of any such event cannot be ascertained in advance, the plans are designed to be flexible and hence provide various options that could be used during a liquidity crisis.
+Furthermore, the bank has also implemented an Asset-Liability Management system, which provides guidance on maturity mismatch and assist in LCR, NSFR, computations, etc. which aids towards the Bank's balance sheet management.